Shopify/vscode-as/README.md

 5. Under the debug section in VSCode click on `Run extension`

-6. Once the extension is runing, in VSCode's output console, verify that the logs specify that the language server was started from the relative symlink, it looks something like:
+6. Once the extension is running, in VSCode's output console, verify that the logs specify that the language server was started from the relative symlink, it looks something like: